Sliding Shoe Pumps

 - Super suction handles high lifts and long suction lines, so pumps can be installed in convenient locations.

-- Attaching a number of suction lines reduces the need for multiple pumps.
+- Attaching a number of isolated suction lines reduces the need for multiple pumps.

 - Maintenance is quick, simple and can be performed underground without disconnecting pipe work.